CodeandCoffeeCommunity/.github/profile/README.md

 Our goal for this section is to communicate who we are as a community and those boundaries of those we accept in our community.
 We do this to establish a level of community safety and belonging in the largest city in America.

-## Shared Values
-- We are Software Developers with the shared mindset of helping each other grow and to making new friends.
-- We are genuinely open and honest in our interactions with each other.
-- We are friendly to all(new/old) developers and are willing to lend a hand/ear when available.

 ## Identity & Boundaries
-If this sounds like you(you belong here):
+If this sounds like you, you belong here:
-> I'm an aspiring developer, a professional developer, a hobbyist with a side project, a self-taught hobbyist in coding, trying to learn development, and/or someone that types code into a text editor.
+> I am an aspiring developer, a professional developer, a hobbyist with a side project, a self-taught hobbyist in coding, trying to learn development, and/or someone that types code into a text editor.
 I am looking to meet new people that share this similar interest to me and to grow alongside them.

-Secondarily, we also invite designers, PMs, and dev-adjacent technical(DevRel, solutions, EMs, tech CMs, etc.) folks to attend our events.
+Secondarily, we also invite designers, PMs, and dev-adjacent technical current/past individual contributors(DevRel, solutions/sales engineers, EMs, DevRels) folks to attend our events.
 We welcome unique perspectives into our community.

 ## Rituals
 - At every event, we have an intro circle at exactly 2:30pm.

-## Where we Gather
+## When/Where we Gather
-- Every 2 weeks we gather, at a venue officially posted on the Meetup group page.
+- In-person: Every 2 weeks we gather at a venue officially posted on the Meetup group page.
 We treat those venues and sponsors with respect and grace.
-- We communicate over Discord or the prefferred contact method mutually accepted by both individual parties.
+- Online: 24/7, We communicate over Discord or the prefferred contact method mutually accepted by both individual parties.

 ## Inner Circles
-As a community, we believe in recognition for helping build and sustain this grassroots tech community.
+As a community, we believe in recognition for building and sustaining this grassroots tech community.
 Every event requires a venue sponsor, wifi, people, and coffee.
-At a group with almost 2k members in under a year, it is crucial to recognize folks with a title that signifies their contribution to the community.
+At a group with almost 2k members in under a year, it is crucial to recognize elders with a title that signifies their contribution to the community.
 These titles are reflected on Discord.

 Titles with "Former" in them can be reinstated to their former title given Lead Organizer approval.